-Do you see the issue?
-Two posts, with very similar content.
-How do search engines know where to point people?
+If you publish two posts with very similar content on multiple websites you run, how do search engines know where to point people?

-We tell them — using the Canonical URL field in the SEO settings.
+You can tell them, by using the Canonical URL field in the SEO settings.

 This tip is important to keep in mind not just when you operate multiple websites, but also when you syndicate your content on other websites.

-6. Commit to doing regular keyword research to confirm your hypotheses
+SEO Step #6: Commit to regular keyword research to confirm your hypotheses

 But all of us could benefit from regularly stepping back, rolling up our sleeves, and doing good ol’ keyword research.

-Remember our most important premise when it comes to SEO: optimizing for people is optimizing for search engines.
+Remember our most important premise when it comes to these SEO steps: optimizing for people is optimizing for search engines.